 Imagine there’s a project or customer that you’re very keen to win over (maybe they’ll bring in more valuable customers or bigger projects in the future), then it’s normal to do a job for less, but this profit wiggle room will ensure the savings don’t come out of the budget that keeps the business going.
 You can forego some earnings but not paying your vendors isn’t an option!

-With this list in mind, you can always offer them a pertinent explanation for why you’re charging these specific prices.
+With this list in mind, you can always offer them a pertinent explanation for why you’re charging these specific prices

-Tip 5: Maximize productivity through technology.
+Tip 5: Maximize Productivity through Technology.

 Since you are reading this blog post on Commusoft, I am guessing you’re familiar with the tech space in construction and that you understand the benefits of improved productivity through technology empowerment.
 But are you capitalizing on all of the features your technology solutions provide?

 My guess is that you’re not, so you must seek out help!
 Companies like Commusoft and Phyxter love helping their customers, and we only wish more customers would ask for our help.
-We want you to succeed in using software, so contact us if you have any questions.
+We want you to succeed in using the software, so contact us if you have any questions.
 You’ll be happy that you did.

 Whether this is year 1 or year 30 of your company, by putting the 4 strategies above into practice when learning how to price your services, you’ll gain a much better understanding of how you are running your business, and how you can run it more profitably.
 If you found this article helpful, make sure to reach out and let us know.
 We’d love to hear from you.